Rohits1402/INTECH/readme.md

 ## Solution

-The solution is implemented in [insert language here].
+The solution is implemented in C++.
 The code is well-commented, organized, and designed to provide a clear and efficient solution to the given problem.

 ## Instructions